-Week 3 Fantasy Football Defense Rankings and Streamers
+UPDATED: Week 3 Fantasy Football Defense (DST) Rankings and Streamers

 I know people may be tempted to have the Ravens higher because Anthony Richardson could be out with a concussion, but the offense actually looked good under Gardner Minshew .
 Perhaps more importantly for fantasy, the Colts offense was more cautious under Minshew.
 They asked him to be a game manager and move the ball and not make mistakes.
 That could limit turnover opportunities.
 Of course, that was against the Texans, where the Colts could be cautious, and they might not be able to next week against Baltimore.
 However, I think Minshew is a solid QB and not one who will implode, which makes the Ravens a potential top 10 play, but not a smash play.

 Hey, another game where I see a case for both defenses.
 The Saints defense showed out on Monday night and they've done what everybody expected them to do and take advantage of an easy early schedule.
 However, this Packers offense has looked pretty good with Jordan Love under center, and I'm currently expecting both Aaron Jones and Christian Watson to return this week, which will make things a little harder for a Saints defense that has a solid four turnovers and seven sacks through two games.
-However, this Saints offense doesn't look overly explosive, and the Packers rank 9th in pressure rate, 13th in turnover rate, and 14th in rate of opponents' drives that end in a score.
+However, this Saints offense doesn't look overly explosive, and the Packers rank ninth in pressure rate, 13th in turnover rate, and 14th in rate of opponents' drives that end in a score.
 To me, that makes them a fringe top-12 unit this week.
+SUNDAY UPDATE: With Jaire Alexander injured, Green Bay has been moved out of this tier, and I moved the Saints up slightly with Christian Watson and Aaron Jones out.

 The Colts defense ranks just outside the top-10 in most of the metrics I like: turnover rate, pressure rate, rate of opponents' scores.
 They also have eight sacks in two games.
 With starting left tackle Ronnie Stanley and starting center Tyler Linderbaum both missing the Ravens' Week 2 win, this Colts defense could be facing a short-handed Ravens attack that has looked inconsistent to start the season.
+SUNDAY UPDATE: The weather in this game is supposed to get ugly in the middle of the game, which could help keep this sloppy and slow and make the Colts a solid deep league play considering all the injuries on the Ravens.

 This Commanders defense continues to produce.
-They're tied for the NFL lead in sacks, are 7th in pressure rate, and are 8th in turnover rate.
+They're tied for the NFL lead in sacks, are seventh in pressure rate, and are eighth in turnover rate.
 Yes, they will allow some points, which is exactly why they're in Tier Four against a solid Bills defense; however, we've also seen what happens when Josh Allen plays Hero Ball, which could happen against this ferocious Washington pass rush.
 They're honestly not a terrible play in deeper leagues or - more likely - in DFS.
+SUNDAY UPDATE: The weather is supposed to be gross here in the middle of the day, so that makes the Commanders a little more interesting in DFS formats because Buffalo can already be turnover prone in good weather.

+SUNDAY UPDATE: Just a quick note that I moved the Seattle defense higher, but I don't think you need to go crazy just because Bryce Young is out.
+I actually think this Panthers offense will be better off right now with Andy Dalton under center.
+The Seahawks are a solid play, but not a great one.

 The Dolphins defense failed to show up in Week 1 against the Chargers but came back with a solid effort in Week 2, holding New England to 288 yards with two turnovers and four sacks.
 The sacks were nice to see since this pass rush didn't have a lot of juice last year.
 They now have seven sacks in two games and a solid pass rush for the Dolphins, when paired with their strong secondary, make this defense a bit more appealing as a play, especially against an inconsistent Denver team and a version of Russell Wilson that just doesn't scare defenses anymore.
 I could honestly see the case from them being in tier three.

-Note: UPDATED: Week 3 Fantasy Football Defense (DST) Rankings and Streamers